solarwinds/orionsdk-python/README.md

 	WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Related Projects

+### Solarwinds Interface Traffic Forecaster

+[SolarwindsInterfaceTrafficPrediction](https://github.com/andrewbury/SolarwindsInterfaceTrafficPrediction) is an example of using the Orion SDK for Python and machine learning techniques to predict network interface traffic.